flennium/RivalCore/README.md

-# VelocityCore
+# RivalCore

-**VelocityCore** is a modular and efficient core plugin built for Minecraft Velocity proxy servers.
+a core plugin built for Minecraft Velocity proxy servers.
 It provides essential features such as maintenance mode, security tools, logging, leaderboards, and more, all in one place.

 ## Features